TIGERLAND

 In 1997 'Batman and Robin' was released to almost universal negative reviews, and is now often cited as one of the worst films ever made.

-Given that a lot of the criticism was aimed at its over-the-top campiness and jokiness, it is perhaps nor surprising that Joel Schumacher, the director of that fiasco, here goes to the other extreme, making a film that is so determinedly gritty and low-key, that most of its dramatic juices have been sucked out of it.
+Given that a lot of the criticism was aimed squarely at its over-the-top campiness and jokiness, it is perhaps nor surprising that three years later the director, Joel Schumacher, goes to the other extreme, here making a film that is so determinedly gritty and low-key, that most of its dramatic juices have been sucked out of it.

-Bozz starts the film as a rebel, akin to Paul Newman in 'Cool Hand Luke', who is unpredictable but can be relied on to fix things, for example helping other soldiers exploit legal loopholes to get them out of the army.
+Bozz starts the film as a rebel, not dissimilar to Paul Newman in 'Cool Hand Luke', who is unpredictable but can be relied on to fix things, such as helping other soldiers exploit legal loopholes to get them out of the army.

 Later on, rather confusingly, Bozz is promoted to the role of 'platoon guide' although he still has plans to escape to Mexico before the unit is shipped out.

-Instead of managing his escape however he finds a way to get Paxton a medical discharge, but at the personal cost of not getting out of going to Vietnam himself, which is how the film ends.
+Instead of escaping though he finds a way to get Paxton a medical discharge, but at the personal cost of getting shipped out to Vietnam himself, which is how the film ends.

-Before then the main drama, such as it is, centres on the enmity between Bozz and another soldier, but I can't say I was particularly engaged in this.
+Before then, the main drama, such as it is, centres on the enmity between Bozz and one of the other soldiers, but I can't say I was particularly engaged in this.

 Or indeed much else, in what seems a rather pointless film, given that it doesn't say anything particularly interesting or well.